mvrl/weakly-supervised-image-fusion/README.md

 If you want to train only the segmentation network, as an upper limit, on clean data, run the file `train_clean_data.py`.
 This requires dataset to be set to clean images, you can do this by setting `cfg.data.name = 'berlin4x4'`.
 Again, in the `config.py`, all these options are explained through comments.

 ### Evaluating a Trained Model
 To evaluate a trained model, make sure to set the appropriate folder of the trained model (`cfg.train.out_dir`).
 To evaluate a trained system, run the file `eval_trained.py`.
-If a trained model cannot be found, error message will indiacte this before exiting.
+If a trained model cannot be found, error message will indicate this before exiting.

 ### Visualizing a Trained Model
 By running `visualize_trained.py`, you can save image results on disk, as shown in Figure 6 of the paper.
 If you want to save segmentation results, run the file `visualize_trained_seg.py`.